 "I've been dealing with these yo-yos buying options on things for years.
 Options have been essentially paying the rent." – Hunter S. Thompson

-Rhino Films was the latest in a long line of people trying to bring Hunter S. Thompson's vision to the big screen.
-Head of Production (and one of the film's producers) Stephen Nemeth originally wanted Lee Tamahori (Once Were Warriors and Mulholland Falls) to direct.
+Rhino Films was the latest in a long line of people trying to bring Thompson's vision to the big screen.
+Head of Production (and one of the film's producers) Stephen Nemeth originally wanted Lee Tamahori (Once Were Warriors) to direct.
 However, Tamahori wasn't going to be available until after the January 1997 start date.
-Rhino asked Thompson for an extension on the movie rights but the author and his lawyers said no. As Thompson later remarked in an interview, "they just kept asking for more [time].
+Rhino asked Thompson for an extension on the movie rights but the author and his lawyers said no. As Thompson later remarked in an interview, "They just kept asking for more [time].
 I got kind of agitated about it, because I thought they were trying to put off doing it.
 So I began to charge them more...I wanted to see the movie done, once it got started."

 Rhino countered by green-lighting the film and hiring Alex Cox to direct.
 According to Nemeth, Cox could "do it for a price, could do it quickly, and could get this movie going in four months."
 Judging by his past efforts, films like Repo Man (1983) and Straight to Hell (1987), Cox was no stranger to the same kind of Gonzo sensibilities evident in Thompson's books.

-Cox started writing the screenplay with Tod Davies, a UCLA Hunter S. Thompson scholar.
+He started writing the screenplay with Tod Davies, a UCLA Hunter S. Thompson scholar.
 Depp and Del Toro committed to the film at this point.
 However, during pre-production Cox and another of the film's producers, Laila Nabulsi (and an ex-flame of Thompson's) had "creative differences" and she forced Rhino to choose between her and the filmmaker.
 Despite having no background in movies, Nabulsi did have an arrangement with Thompson to produce the movie.

 The fatal blow came when Cox encountered Thompson with his own ideas of adapting the Fear and Loathing into a film.
 Johnny Depp remembers that "Alex had some dream that he could make Thompson's work better.
 He was wrong.
 He had this idea about animation in the film.”
 Cox and Davies, met Thompson at his home and it was at this point that Cox expressed his desire to incorporate animation into the movie.
 Thompson took offense to his book being reduced to a cartoon and promptly kicked Cox and Davies out of his home.
 When all the dust settled, Rhino sided with Nabulsi, fired Cox, and paid him $60,000 in script fees.